AngleOfProtection/docs/docs/standard/net-standard.md

 ## Comparison to Portable Class Libraries

 .NET Standard is the replacement for [Portable Class Libraries (PCL)](./cross-platform/cross-platform-development-with-the-portable-class-library.md).
-The .NET Standard improves on the experience of creating portable libraries by curating a standard BCL and establishing greater uniformity across .NET implementations as a result.
+The .NET Standard improves on the experience of creating portable libraries by creating a standard BCL and establishing greater uniformity across .NET implementations as a result.
 A library that targets .NET Standard is a PCL or a ".NET Standard-based PCL".
 Existing PCLs are "profile-based PCLs".

 .NET Standard and PCL profiles were created for similar purposes but also differ in key ways.